Methods of free probability: 6d. Unitary groups

 In our case, where $N=4$, we obtain the following moment formula:

 Thus the variable $2p\in C(S^3_\mathbb R)$ follows the Wigner semicircle law $\gamma_1$, as claimed. \end{proof}

-Summarizing, we have managed to recover the Wigner law $\gamma_1$ out of purely geometric considerations, involving $S^3_\mathbb R$ and the group $SU_2$.
+Summarizing, we have managed to recover the Wigner semicircle law $\gamma_1$ out of purely geometric considerations, involving the real sphere $S^3_\mathbb R$ and the special complex rotation group $SU_2$.
 Moreover, with a change of variable, our results extend to $\gamma_t$ with $t>0$.
-And this is quite interesting, philosophically.
+And this is quite interesting, philosophically, and also makes an interesting connection with the Lie group material from chapter 4, which remains to be further investigated.

 Finally, as the physicists say, there is no $SU_2$ without $SO_3$, so let us discuss as well the computation for $SO_3$, that we will certainly need later.
 Let us start with:

 \begin{proposition} The adjoint action $SU_2\curvearrowright M_2(\mathbb C)$, given by $T_U(A)=UAU^*$, leaves invariant the following real vector subspace of $M_2(\mathbb C)$,